Progress

 Spinal/Cervical Injury

-If you suspect spinal or cervical injury, do not perform a head tilt/chin lift.
+If you suspect a spinal or cervical injury, do not perform a head tilt/chin lift.
 Open the airway with the “Jaw Thrust Maneuver”.
 With the heals of your palms, stabilize the victim’s head.
 Then place the middle two fingers of each hand, under the bony projection of the jaw below each ear.
 Then thrust the jaw upward without moving the victim’s head.
 This will effectively open the victim’s airway.

-If you suspect spinal or cervical injury, do not perform a head tilt/chin lift.
+If you suspect a spinal or cervical injury, do not perform a head tilt/chin lift.
 Open the airway with the Jaw Thrust Maneuver

 Rescue Breathing